-If you attend the Dragon Boat Festival this summer expecting the flying, fire-breathing creatures from the Game of Thrones, then you’re in for a bit of a shock.
+If you were to attend the Dragon Boat Festival this summer, you may expect to see the flying, fire-breathing creatures from the Game of Thrones; however, you’d be in for a bit of a shock.
 The dragons of ancient Chinese mythology differ significantly than the ones described in fantasy novels.
 Chinese dragons are generally depicted as long, scaled creatures, without wings and with five claws on each foot.
 And they’re not associated with fire or hoarding gold.
 For millennia, the mythical beast has been “the controller of the rain, the river, the sea, and all other kinds of water” according to Dr. Deming An, a professor of folklore in Beijing.1

 Traditionally, the Dragon Boat Festival has been celebrated to ward off evil and disease.
 There are many superstitions about how to prevent this, such as wearing bags of incense or hanging plants such as wormwood on doors.
 However, these superstitions are not widely practiced in the cities any longer…

 Two traditions have endured over the centuries and are observed across regions: dragon boat racing and eating zongzi, sticky rice snacks.
 Join us as we explore this traditional Chinese holiday.

 The Dragon Boat Festival is celebrated on the fifth day of the fifth month of the lunar calendar.
 This means it usually falls in May or June.
 For this holiday, people will have a three-day break from work and school.
 It is also known as the Duanwu Jie Festival in Chinese.
 In 2020, the festival is on Thursday, June 25th, and workers in China will have 3 days off from Thursday, June 25th to Saturday, June 28th.